A/E Solicitation Process

 This link is to the Department of Transportation supplements to the Federal Acquisition Regulation.

-Synopsis: One to two years before the ending date with all options of an existing IDIQ the Acquisitions staff publishes the synopsis of the requirement on the FedBizOpps page.
-The synopsis provides the prospective consultants with enough information to provide a proposal such as a description of the types of services required, the type of IDIQ anticipated (Firm Fixed Price, Labor Hour, Cost Plus, or a combination), the number of contracts anticipated for award, the contract maximum and minimum, qualification requirements, and information required to be submitted for evaluation.
+Synopsis: One to two years before the ending date with all options of an existing Indefinite Delivery Indefinite Quantity Contract (IDIQC) the Acquisitions staff publishes the synopsis of the requirement on the FedBizOpps page.
+The synopsis provides the prospective consultants with enough information to provide a proposal, such as a description of the types of services required, the type of IDIQ anticipated (Firm Fixed Price, Labor Hour, Cost Plus, or a combination), the number of contracts anticipated for award, the contract maximum and minimum, qualification requirements, the technical evaluation criteria, and information required to be submitted for evaluation.
 Contractors submitting proposals in response to our A/E solicitations may access the Architect-Engineer Qualifications form (SF-330) at the General Service Administration (GSA) Website.
-After the date set for closing of the Request for Proposal, the process then moves to the Selection phase.
+After the response date listed in the Request for Proposal, the process then moves to the Selection phase.

 Award Phase: The synopsis states the number of contracts anticipated for award.
-From the selection list, the number of top firms equal to the number of anticipated contracts, are asked to provide proposals on the fees to be included in the contract.
-Generally a list of common labor classifications are provided to the Government and the firms overhead and profit rates are evaluated.
+From the selection list, the number of top firms equal to the number of anticipated contracts are asked to provide fee proposals including overhead and profit rates, list of hourly rates for each professional discipline under the contract, and annual escalation rates for the hourly rates.
+These are evaluated, and, if necessary, negotiations are held.
+The most current Independent Audit Report may also be requested, or the Government may conduct an audit of the firm to verify the proposed fee rates.
 Should the Government and firm not come to an agreement, the next highest rated firm on the list will be contacted.
-The Government may conduct an audit of the firm to verify the proposed fee rates.